 for those who survive the life in the flesh.”

 The watchword of the universe is progress.
 All that incomprehensible vastness beyond our imaginations should suggest to any clear thinking mind that there’s got to be a way to get out there and explore.
 The great news is there really is a way; the one proviso is, you have to want it.
 Sure, it’s pretty hard to want something you can’t really know anything about.
 Which, surprise, brings us right back to learning about what’s really going on in the universe from an authentically spiritual point of view.
 The truly great part is, you can experience it all from your own point of view.
 My advice is simple.
 Read.
 All of it.
-And preferably before you are forced to leave this planet, Urantia.
+And preferably before you are forced to leave your planet, Urantia.

-You probably don’t have a real cosmology.
+Perhaps you don’t have a real cosmology.
 Yet.
 But you need one; every last one of us does.
 Some people may have to relearn what the word cosmology really means.
 Eventually “cosmology” must be personally redefined— by you— to include everything there is to know about reality, and the universe.

 Let’s digress a moment.
 Although no human beings were around to actually hear the “Big Bang,” the problem-riddled theory of thecurrently dominates “physical cosmology,” to the extent that many people may think the mystery of creation has been resolved by science, and that’s all there is to it.

-I confess it’s difficult to explain how truly complicated a replete cosmological picture can be, because so much of it simply doesn’t even exist intellectually yet for most people.
+I must confess it’s difficult to explain how truly complicated a replete cosmological picture can be, because so much of it simply doesn’t even exist intellectually yet for most people.
 For instance, the evidence for an intelligently organized and designed universe has yet to be discovered by astronomers; the universe is simply too vast to either adequately observe, or fully comprehend.
 That means all things that exist beyond our human comprehension still require some degree of faith to intellectually and spiritually ascertain.

 No matter.
 I’ll see you in the next world; don’t be late.